angadhn/MySite/_notes/Where is my von Braun Wheel?.md

 It’s not all about engineering but also about loosening prohibitive regulations — such as the [International Traffic in Arms Regulations](https://en.wikipedia.org/wiki/International_Traffic_in_Arms_Regulations) — which ensure only a select few nations can collaborate on widening our species’ presence in Earth orbit and beyond.
 New organisational models (such as [Focused Research Organisations](https://www.nature.com/articles/d41586-022-00018-5#explore)) should also be explored — backed by a combination of government or philanthropists — that have a mandate to focus on developing artificial gravity space station technologies.

 So, let’s get back to building rotating wheel space stations again.

+_Thanks to Ben Southwood and Eli Dourado for reading early drafts of this and providing feedback.
+All errors are my own._
 ## Further Reading
 - [NASA’s Space Settlements Study](https://ntrs.nasa.gov/api/citations/19770014162/downloads/19770014162_update.pdf) from the 1970s; the infamous Stanford Torus study.
 - James Hansens’s “[Spaceflight revolution: NASA Langley Research Center from Sputnik to Apollo](https://ntrs.nasa.gov/citations/19950021264)”